felixTechnology/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9. Duplicate last line, Write a script that duplicates the last line of the file iactaa
 10. No more javascript, Write a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
 11. Dont just count your directories, make your directories count'
+12. What’s new, Create a script that displays the 10 newest files in the current directory.